 - Bungling Inventor: Several of his inventions have malfunctioned, with hilarious results.

 - Characterization Marches On: While the Jerry Lewis inspired voice and personality moulded Frink from the start, he lacked the trademark tics and ramblings in his first handful of appearances.
-Frank Azaria states he started to go wilder with the Julius Kelp impersonation as time passed.
+Hank Azaria states he started to go wilder with the Julius Kelp impersonation as time passed.

 - Depending on the Writer: He can either be a legitimate, well-respected scientist who's just a bit quirky or a crackpot nobody listens to.
 He also ranges from dangerously crazy to the Only Sane Man.
 Sometimes Professor Frink's inventions malfunction, and other times they work perfectly well, depending on the needs of the plot.
-The self-tapping dance shoes he invented for Lisa ended up going out of control, but the auto-dialling machine that Homer used in his electric panhandling scheme worked just fine.
+The self-tapping dance shoes he invented for Lisa ended up going out of control, but the auto-dialing machine that Homer used in his electric panhandling scheme worked just fine.

 - Expy: Of Jerry Lewis' character, Julius Kelp in The Nutty Professor, to the point where the real Jerry Lewis voiced Frink's father, John Frink Sr., in the "Treehouse of Horror XIV" story "Frinkenstein".